eharmon/m68k-buildroot/README.md

 By default, a kernel, ramdisk, and ext2 volume will be built into the `images` directory.

 The images are configured to DHCP using onboard ethernet and start an SSH server.
+There is only a `root` user with no password.
 Additional packages can be installed by configuring Buildroot.

 To boot these in Qemu, run: